Spaqin/spaq-in/src/posts/one-roll-with-bronica-ec.md

 # Conclusions

 I thought the S2A would be another forever camera that I would never sell (and not just because Hongkies will never look at anything that's not top of the line).
-I've used it a lot, albeit only in Hong Kong, due to how heavy it is, but in many different circumstances where it never really failed me.
+I've used it a lot, albeit only in Hong Kong, due to how heavy it is, in many different circumstances where it never really failed me.
 But the reality fact-checked me.

 Still, I'm quite happy with the next step.
-The EC is not a must upgrade for S2 owners - it does the same things, using the same lenses.
-But it's just so much nicer to use; if I knew, I would go directly over there, even though in that case I probably wouldn't be able to appreciate the extra effort from Zenza.
-I guess it all depends on your perspective on electronic vs mechanical cameras.
+The EC is not a must upgrade for S2 owners - it does the same things, using the same lenses; it's just so much nicer to use.
+If I knew, I would go directly over there, even though in that case I probably wouldn't be able to appreciate the extra effort from Zenza.
+The final choice between the two depends on your perspective on electronic vs mechanical cameras.

-I don't mind some electronics, but in practice, when it comes to maintaining, it's a matter of complexity.
-A medium format, focal plane SLR with speeds up to 1/1000th of a second will be far more complex than a TLR with a leaf shutter, where there is basically nothing to break.
+I don't mind some electronics in a camera - as I mentioned, I already own a few that depend on it.
+In practice, when it comes to maintenance and how fixable a camera really is, it's a matter of complexity.
+A medium format, focal plane SLR with speeds up to 1/1000th of a second will be far more complex than a TLR with a leaf shutter.
 Electronic control was the way to avoid hundreds of tiny gears and springs neatly tucked into the body (and to decrease manufacturing costs too, for sure).
 Capacitors seem to be the most common issue in such circuits, and these are still common and relatively simple to replace; unlike fully mechanical devices that may need parts that are no longer available.
+On the other hand, for an end-of-the world scenario, it would be easier to machine a replacement gear or lever, than to produce a properly specced cap; and god forbid, custom ICs.

-On the scale?
-It's hard for me to say.
-It's still relatively big and heavy compared to Hasselblad, so it's not a camera to be taken everywhere with you; but it also does what it can very well.
-The middle of the three-point scale, where it's a device that is adequate to its purpose seems fitting; it does not exceed, but it gets very close there, and in a pinch I wouldn't mind taking it for street photography.
+If I had to put the Zenza Bronica EC on the three-point rating scale, it's hard for me to say.
+It's still relatively big and heavy, so it's not a camera to be taken everywhere with you; but it also does what it can very well, and will work in other scenarios in a pinch.
+The middle of the three-point scale, where it's a device that is adequate to its purpose seems fitting; it does not exceed, but it gets very close there.
+For an even better all-rounder, consider the EC-TL with auto exposure, that would cover basically any place that would require quicker shooting.
+If I felt ridiculous, I wouldn't mind taking the EC for street photography.
 I occassionally will anyway, probably.